JlnLNT/mlops-project/README.md

 The data used for the models can be found [here](https://meteonet.umr-cnrm.fr/dataset/data/SE/ground_stations/).
 I post processed the data by computing the average wind speed to the power of 3 to have an estimate of the wind power at the location of all stations.

-The model used here is very basic and might not be relevant because the purpose of this project is to use ML-OPS practices and is not focused on the performance and relevancy of a model.
+The model used here is very basic and is not made to be relevant because the purpose of this project is to use ML-OPS practices and is not focused on the performance and relevancy of a model.

-and try to predict whether or not a client is going to churn or not in this quarter based on several parameters on the client themselves, as well as their consumption figures.

-To assess the performance of the model, I'll be using an the RMSE which is a classic metric for regression.
+The years 2016 & 2017 will be used for training/testing and the year 2018 will be used for monitoring.

 ### Model Used: